 We have been offering the IB Diploma since becoming an IB World School in 2007.
 During that time over 200 students have obtained the diploma and its popularity continues to grow not just with students, but also with universities and employers.

-We are currently accepting applications for the International Baccalaureate Scholarship.
+We will soon be accepting applications for the International Baccalaureate Scholarship.
 Taunton School offers IB Scholarships up to 100%.
 This is made possible thanks to philanthropist Ian Evans Lombe.
-The closing date for the International Baccalaureate Scholarship is 20th February 2017 for entry into Sixth Form in September 2017.
-Interviews will be held on 16th March 2017.
 Please visit our Admissions pages for an application form or click here.

 The IB course, although challenging, appeals to the all rounder who is academically strong in all subjects, allowing them to study a broad range of subjects in the Sixth Form.
 It will also appeal to those who are clear about their three or four main subjects, but recognise the value of continuing with mathematics and a foreign language.